 Pearl Harbor has a small graveyard of sunken ships, the USS Arizona and Utah, that have remained there since the Japanese attack on the harbor during World War II. there is also an LST from the West Loch Disaster and a pair of Japanese midget submarines, though one was buried as fill during the construction of a landside pier.

-The Arizona is something of an actual graveyard, considering 1,100 dead sailors still remain in the submerged wreck.
+The Arizona is an actual graveyard.
+1,100 dead sailors still remain in the submerged wreck, and survivors are being buried there as well.

 There are several derelict boats along the sloughs of the Snohomish River near Everett, WA, including some that are high and dry.